All students must complete the housing application, regardless of their intent to live on or off campus.

 - Student and parents/legal guardians are unable to finance the cost difference between on-camps and off-campus housing and meal plans

-- Student demonstrates unmet need is at least as great as the documented savings between living on-campus or off-campus
+- Student demonstrates unmet need that is at least as great as the documented savings between living on-campus or off-campus